Self-monitoring: Social approach

-It's been argued that individualism should influence self-monitoring.
+It has been argued that individualism should influence self-monitoring.
 Cultures high on individualism focus on the self, not others.
 In individualistic cultures, knowing the context is not necessary to predict others' behavior; thus people from individualistic cultures are more likely to be low self-monitors.
 Cultures low on individualism (i.e., collectivist cultures), in contrast, value conformity to ingroups and group memberships.
 In collectivistic cultures, knowing the context and social status of the other person is essential to predicting his or her behavior.

-Thus, people from collectivistic cultures are more likely to be high self-monitors.
+On the surface, it might appear that highly individualistic cultures would reinforce low self-monitoring and collectivistic cultures would reinforce high self-monitoring.
+This, however, is not the case.
+High self-monitors imagine what the prototypic person for the situation would be and try to be that person, while low self-monitors "draw upon an enduring self-image or self-conception that represents knowledge of her or his characteristic actions in the behavioral domains relevant to the situation".
+Members of collectivistic cultures' self-conception include their relationship with others present in the situation.
+They, therefore, must take status relationships into consideration when deciding how to behave in a particular situation.
+This suggests they do not base their behavior on how a prototypic person would behave in the situation.